Randee Heller: Television guest appearances

 Since 2018, Heller has reprised the role of Lucille LaRusso in the streaming show Cobra Kai.

 Stage career

 Heller has appeared in such theater productions as Bermuda Avenue Triangle, The Tale of the Allergist's Wife, and Cabaret.
 Of her role in Cabaret, with one reviewer remarked that:

 Heller also played the role of Barbra Streisand's mother in the stage performances of Streisand's Timeless concerts in 2000.
 She performed the role after having been diagnosed with breast cancer the year before and undergoing a double mastectomy and chemotherapy and radiation treatments.

 Personal life

-Heller has been in a long-term relationship with TV writer-producer and former mime Robert Griffard and has two daughters, Sloane and Cody.
+Heller has been in a long-term relationship with TV writer-producer and former mime Robert Griffard and has two daughters.